JeaustinRdz/Generate-OIDC-Token/README.md

 $ServiceConnectionName = Please make sure to change it to your Service Connection name

+$ClientId = Client ID of the AppRegistrations used in the service connection

+$TenantId = Your Tenant ID

 # Pipelines:
 OIDCToken.yml = Example of how to use the Api